rmoestl/C-3PO/README.md

 ## Usage

 C-3PO is a command line tool, both for Windows and Unix.
-C-3PO accepts these command line paramters:
+C-3PO accepts these command line parameters:

 - `-src <dir-name>` ... the root source directory of your website.
 - `-dest <dir-name>` ... the root destination directory in which the website should be generated into.
 - `-a` ... if the flag is set, C-3PO builds the website as soon as files have changed in the source directory tree.
 This is a useful option when fiddling around with CSS for example.
+- `-n <directory>` ... creates a new draft in Markdown format in the given directory (it needs to exist already), opens up the file in vim, launches a web server serving the contents of `-dest` and launches C-3PO in autobuild mode.
+If vim is closed, the web server and the autobuild are closed as well.
+- `-t <tag>` ... allows to specify a tag attached to the name of the newly created draft with `-n`.
+- `-e <file-path>` ... almost similar to `-n` but does not create a new draft file.
+Instead, vim is opened with the given `file-path`.
 - `--fingerprint` ... if set, C-3PO fingerprints static asset files like stylesheets, JavaScript files and images (supported image file extensions are *.png*, *.jpg*, *.jpeg*, *.svg*, *.gif*, *.webp*) and replaces references to them in generated HTML documents accordingly.
 - `--purge-unused-css` ... if set, attempts to purge unused CSS rules in all CSS files beneath `./css`.
 For this to work, [purifycss](https://www.npmjs.com/package/purify-css) needs to be installed and configured properly in `.c3posettings`.
 - `-p` ... stands for production and automatically sets `--fingerprint` and `--purge-unused-css`.

-**Heads up!** C-3PO is preventing you from accidentally using the same `src` and `dest` directories because this would mean that the source files would be overwritten by their generated counterparts.
+**Heads up!** C-3PO is preventing you from accidentally using the same `src` and `dest` directories because this would mean the source files would be overwritten by their generated counterparts.

 Here's an example